zachmonge/ner_streamlit_app/README.md

-# Named Entity Streamlit App
+# Named Entity Recognition Streamlit App

 This is a simple named entity recognition app.
 It uses a custom model that is far from state-of-the-art.
 It simply uses a linear logistic regression and was trained with a bag-of-words representation.
 This app is simply to practice creating a web app and wrap it in a Docker image.